DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Azure - Telemetric Rules/KEYNOA.md

 4. Click on "Next".
 ![KEYNOA](/img/KEYNOA/MQTT-template-2.png)

-5. Give the template an identifier name.
-Click on "Save".
-You have now created the setup for your device to be onboarded.
+5. Give the template an identifier and click on "Save".

 - Identifier Name: `Azure IoT MQTT template`

 ![KEYNOA](/img/KEYNOA/MQTT-template-3.png)

-6. You have now created the setup for your device to be onboarded.
+6. You have now created the setup instruction for your device to be onboarded.
 KEYNOA and IoT Central are now fully configured and your device is now ready to be onboarded.

 :::info
 Power up your device and connect it to the internet via an ethernet cable.
 :::

-7. Wait until your device status in KEYNOA switches to **active** by pressing the little refresh button in the to right.
+7. Wait until your device status in KEYNOA switches to **active** by pressing the little refresh button in the top right.
 After a successful onboarding, the device status in KEYNOA switches to **active**.
 :::info
 The onboarding including the boot process should not take longer than 2 minutes.